 01 of 11

 Flowering vines add so much to a garden.
-They add height, act as filler plants and most bloom for months, It takes time for most perennial vines to become established and flower well, but that's not a problem with annual vines.
-Many will start flowering by mid-summer and continue right through frost.
+They add height, act as filler plants, and most bloom for months.
+While it takes time for most perennial vines to become established and flower well, that's not a problem with annual vines.
+Many spring-planted annual vines will start flowering by mid-summer and continue right until frost.

-Despite their multiple advantages, many gardeners never think to use them in their gardens.
-You won't often find annual flowering vines for sale in garden centers because as they grow, they... become a tangled mess.
+Despite their multiple advantages, many gardeners don't think to use these annual vines in their gardens.
+Even garden centers tend to downplay them because annual vines can become a tangled mess in the store.
 But these plants are incredibly easy to start from seed, indoors or out, and require little maintenance.
-For the price of a packet of seeds you have vining flowers that can grow up structures and through plants, or cascade down from hanging baskets.Continue to 2 of 11 below.
+For the price of a packet of seeds, you have vining flowers that can grow up structures and through other plants or cascade down from hanging baskets.Continue to 2 of 11 below.

 02 of 11

-Thunbergia is a charming, dainty, short, annual vine that grows well in containers.
-The daisy-like flowers are small (1 1/2") and come in shades of white, yellow and orange.
-With their dark centers, they can resemble the garden perennial black-eyed Susans in color scheme if not petal shape.
+Thunbergia alata is a charming, dainty, short annual vine that grows well in containers.
+The flowers are small (1 1/2 inches) and come in shades of white, yellow, and orange.
+Sporting dark centers, they can resemble the garden perennial black-eyed Susans in color scheme if not petal shape.

-It can take awhile for the vines to start flowering, anywhere from 6 - 8 weeks, so starting the seed indoors 2-4 weeks before your last frost date will speed things along.
-If you do start them indoors, I would recommend peat or paper pots, so you can transplant without disturbance.
+It can take a while for the vines to start flowering, anywhere from six to eight weeks, so starting the seeds indoors two to four weeks before your last frost date will speed things along.
+Start the plants in peat pots or paper pots so that you can transplant without disturbance.

 03 of 11

-Canary Creeper is late season bloomer, staring in July and going through October.
-It is in the nasturtium family, but you probably won't notice much of a resemblance.
-The 1 inch yellow flowers really do resemble feathery birds.
-The foliage is also very attractive, with deeply divided palm-shaped leaves.
+Canary creeper (Tropaeolum peregrinum) is a late-season bloomer, starting in July and going through October.
+It is in the nasturtium family, but there's not much of a resemblance.
+The 1-inch yellow flowers really do resemble feathery birds—hence the name.
+The foliage is also attractive, with deeply divided palm-shaped leaves.

 04 of 11

-If you'd like to attract hummingbirds to your garden, planting a Cardinal Climber vine is a good start.
+If you'd like to attract hummingbirds to your garden, planting a cardinal climber vine (Ipomoea sloteri) is a good start.
 The trumpet-shaped flowers are full of nectar and are a brilliant red, which hummingbirds like.

-Cardinal Climber has feathery, light leaves that filter the view, allowing you to look through the vine but also providing some privacy.
+Cardinal climber has feathery, light leaves that filter the view, allowing you to look through the vine but also providing some privacy.
 The plants flower heavily, but they can also self-sow aggressively.
-However only Arizona has banned their sale as an invasive.
-Usually the volunteer plants can... be easily weeded out and many gardeners enjoy their free-growing nature.
+Only Arizona has banned their sale as an invasive.
+Usually, the volunteer plants can be easily weeded out, and many gardeners enjoy their free-growing nature.

-The plants do not like being moved, so direct sowing it your best option.
+The plants do not like being moved, so direct sowing in the garden is your best option.
 The hard seeds will germinate better if scarified (nicked or rubbed with sandpaper) beforehand.
-But the plants are not particular about soil.
-Give them regular water and they should take care of themselves.
+But the plants are not particular about soil—give them regular water and they should take care of themselves.

-The vines can reach lengths of 6 - 12 ft.
-Since they tend to twist and twine, it's hard to know exactly how long they are.
+The vines can reach lengths of 6 to 12 feet.
+Because they tend to twist and twine, it's hard to know exactly how long they are.

 05 of 11

-Climbing Snapdragon is a deceptively fragile looking vine, but it is quite tenacious.
-The common name is a bit of a misnomer because this is not a snapdragon and the trumpet-shaped flowers are not very reminiscent of snapdragon flowers, so it's a puzzle how it got it's common name.
+Climbing snapdragon (Asarina)is a deceptively fragile-looking vine, but in fact, it is quite tenacious.
+The common name is a bit of a misnomer because this is not a snapdragon variety, and the trumpet-shaped flowers are not reminiscent of its namesake's flowers.

-This is a free-flowering twiner that is great in containers and spilling over walls.
+Asarina is a free-flowering twiner that looks lovely in containers and spilling over walls.
 The vines will twine around strings and trellises and can be cut back if flowering drops off.
-Climbing snapdragon can even be grown as a house plant, if you have enough... sunlight coming in.
+Climbing snapdragon can even be grown as a houseplant if you have enough sunlight coming in.

 06 of 11

-Cup and Saucer vines take awhile to start blooming, so it helps to start the seeds indoors, 6 - 8 weeks... before your last frost date.
-The flat seeds germinate better when planted on their edge.
-This makes them less prone to rot.
+Cup and saucer vines (Cobaea scandens) take a while to start blooming, so it helps to start the seeds indoors, six to eight weeks before your last frost date.
+The flat seeds germinate better when planted on their edges, which makes them less prone to rot.

-Cup and Saucer vine is not particular about the soil it grows in, but for the best blooms, plant it in full sun.
-The vines can grow very long, more than 20 ft. in ideal conditions.
-And don't be tempted to put them outdoors too early.
-They are very sensitive to cold temperatures.
+Cup and saucer vine s are not particular about the soil they grow in, but for the best blooms, plant them in full sun.
+The vines can grow very long, more than 20 feet in ideal conditions.
+But don't be tempted to put them outdoors too early.
+They are sensitive to cold temperatures.

 07 of 11